Walter Gibb: Fighter pilot

 Upon completing his training at FTS Cranwell, he was identified as an above average pilot and was posted as a flight instructor at CFS, South Cerney in 1941.
 He also instructed at 54 OTU until June 1942, before attachment to No. 125 Squadron in February and March 1942.
 In early 1943 he joined No. 264 Squadron, flying the de Havilland Mosquito on long-range sorties in support of Coastal Command over the Bay of Biscay.

 On 22 March 1943 he shared in the destruction of a Junkers Ju 88 with another Mosquito.
 His squadron also saw action over Northern France in the lead-up to the Invasion in 1944.
 He also scored several train kills during these sorties.

 Transferred to No. 605 Squadron as a Flight Commander, Gibb and his flight provided support for Dam Busters during a raid on the Dortmund-Ems canal.
 On 14 September 1943 flying ahead of the Lancaster force, his Mosquitoes reported bad weather conditions and the mission was aborted until 15 September.
-Gibbs' Squadron suppressed the light flak and searchlights en route to aid the low flying Lancaster bombers.
+Gibb's Squadron suppressed the light flak and searchlights en route to aid the low flying Lancaster bombers.

 Gibb then served for a short time with 1692 BSDU.
 He was promoted to wing commander and was given command of No. 239 Squadron in No. 100 Group, flying bomber support missions into Germany in 1945.
 He claimed five enemy night fighter aircraft shot down.
 Despite this modest score, Gibb accounted for the victory of Walter Borchers on 6 March 1945.
 Borchers had scored 43 air victories at the time of his death.
 On 18/19 March 1945 Gibb shot down another German night fighter ace.
 Werner Baake and his radar operator survived.
 Gibb was awarded the Distinguished Service Order in May 1945, and left the RAF in January 1946.